josephdepompeis/Time_Tracker/todo/README.md

 Start by writing out the following (before writing any code):

 * Your data structure diagram.  - https://www.lucidchart.com/invitations/accept/8dcda379-a228-400f-8b57-d58a7c6a48fb
-* A list of all controllers and actions which your application will have. -
+* A list of all controllers and actions which your application will have. (- see below this section)

-controllers:

-  Developers:
-  list/create/edit/delete/login/logout
-  Entries:
-  list/create/edit/delete
-  Projects:
-  list/create/edit/delete

 * Your best guess at a list of things to test.
 Try to be complete.
-This is not standard practice, but will encourage TDD once you get started.
+This is not standard practice, but will encourage TDD once you get started. ()-noted under each phase)

--noted under each phase

 The requirements are presented below in a particular order.
 You MUST complete each one of these phases in order, without jumping around.
 Each completed phase must have tests in place, a README in place, a series of good commit messages, and a final commit message (for that particular phase) which includes the `#shipit` tag.

 Record the number of hours you put towards each of the phases, and email or message your instructor when you complete each phase.

+#controllers:

+  * Developers:
+  * list/create/edit/delete/login/logout
+  * Entries:
+  * list/create/edit/delete
+  * Projects:
+  * list/create/edit/delete

 ### Phase One